Exploration of Chinese Painting: History, Techniques, and Artistic Marvels

 Scroll Format: Chinese paintings are often created in a scroll format, allowing for a panoramic view of the subject matter.
 This format encourages the viewer to move their eyes across the painting, experiencing a sense of motion and depth.

-Guided Movement: Painters use various techniques, such as placement of objects and the direction of brushstrokes, to guide the viewer's eye through the painting.
+Guided Movement: Painters use various techniques, such as the placement of objects and the direction of brushstrokes, to guide the viewer's eye through the painting.

 Blank Space (Liu Bai): Leaving areas of the painting unpainted, or with minimal ink or color, is a fundamental principle in Chinese art.
 This "blank space" allows the viewer's imagination to fill in the gaps, creating a sense of infinite space and depth.